step 01

 Review planning misses, skill gaps, and repeatable patterns with references back to the exact transcript turns.

-// from session to evidence
+// from investigation to optimization

 // who it's for